Stephen A. Schwarzman: Philanthropy

+In 2021, Schwarzman and his wife Christine gave $25 million to the Animal Medical Center of New York in New York City.
+The hospital was renamed The Stephen and Christine Schwarzman Animal Medical Center.

+In early 2026, The Wall Street Journal reported that the Stephen A. Schwarzman Foundation was being expanded with the aim of becoming one of the ten largest private foundations in the United States.
+Its expected areas of focus include education, artificial intelligence, and culture.

 Personal life

 Schwarzman married his first wife Ellen Philips in 1971, a trustee of Northwestern University and the Mount Sinai Medical Center.
 They had two children: film producer Teddy Schwarzman and writer and podcaster Zibby Owens.
 The couple divorced in 1990.

 Schwarzman married Christine Hearst in 1995, an intellectual property lawyer who grew up on Long Island, New York.
 She has one child from a previous marriage.

 He lives in a duplex apartment at 740 Park Avenue previously owned by John D. Rockefeller Jr. Schwarzman purchased the apartment from Saul Steinberg.
+Schwarzman owns a country estate in Wiltshire, England.

 Schwarzman purchased the Miramar mansion in Newport, Rhode Island, for $27 million in 2021.
 He restored it and filled it with art, and has stated that he and his wife intend to open the estate to the public after their deaths.

 In 2011, The Wall Street Journal reported on the vast water consumption of wealthy Palm Beach residents during exceptional drought conditions.
 Schwarzman was listed as a top-five water user, having consumed 7,409,688 gallons between June 2010 and May 2011.
 The average Palm Beach resident consumes 108,000 gallons per year.
 In 2025, Schwarzman had tankers of water delivered from standpipes in a drought-affected area of Hampshire, England, to his 2,500-acre estate Conholt Park in the neighboring county of Wiltshire, to help fill a lake on his land.
 The BBC reported that Southern Water had, in response, imposed a ban on tankers taking the water.

 According to Bloomberg Billionaires Index, he had a net worth of $32 billion as of October 2022.
 According to Forbes, Schwarzman has a net worth of $39 billion, as of April 2024.
 He spent millions of dollars on both his sixtieth and seventieth birthday parties.

 Schwarzman's art collection includes the iconic full-length Portrait of Lady Worsley by Joshua Reynolds that was bought from the family of David Lascelles, Earl of Harewood, for £25 million.